tiltowait/Keyboardio-Model01-Firmware/README.md

 # Keyboardio Model 01 Firmware

-A lightweight (18,226B PROGMEM, 1125B data) [Keyboardio Model 01](http://keyboard.io) firmware configuration package used by me.
+A reasonably lightweight [Keyboardio Model 01](http://keyboard.io) firmware configuration package used by me.
 It has a number of shortcut keys particular to my system, but it could theoretically be used as a starting point for someone else.

 ## Installation